google-deepmind/dsprites-dataset/README.md

 ![dsprite_gif](dsprites.gif)

-We procedurally generated 2D shapes, depending on 6 disentangled latent factors.
-There are 6 latents factors, controlling the *color*, *shape*, *scale*, *rotation*, *x* and *y* positions of a sprite.
+dSprites is a dataset of 2D shapes procedurally generated from 6 ground truth independent latent factors.
+These factors are *color*, *shape*, *scale*, *rotation*, *x* and *y* positions of a sprite.

 All possible combinations of these latents are present exactly once, generating N = 737280 total images.

-### Latents values
+### Latent factor values

+*   Color: white
 *   Shape: square, ellipse, heart
 *   Scale: 6 values linearly spaced in [0.5, 1]
 *   Orientation: 40 values in [0, 2 pi]